mweitzel/pagicurl/README.md

 ## pagicurl

-Wraps curl with some bash to attempt automaitc pagination.
+Curl paginated results.
+This script wraps curl and follows pagination headers for succesive calls.

 Uses the Link Header as defined here: http://tools.ietf.org/html/rfc5988#section-5

 Only works with json response types

-Works just like curl, but requires uri to come first.
+Works just like curl, and accepts all flags, but requires uri to come first.

 Calling this:
 ```bash